arj03/ssb-new-format/README.md

 # Replication / RPC

-This section is currently just notes:
+Current JS parts:

 - ssb-ebt: replicate multiple feeds
 - Legacy replication (ssb-replicate) createHistoryStream per feed
-- ssb-ooo request any message by hash id
+- ssb-ooo request any message by hash id.
+These are not indexed!
 - blobs: get (max size option), createWants

 Related: [gossip-query](https://github.com/dominictarr/gossip-query)

-On initial sync:
+On initial sync (see also performance section):

 @Piet: This (replication limiter) module does what it's intended to do, but it turns out the bottleneck is not actually in replication as